Czech Language and Culture

 Two literature and culture courses – Lit Trans 208: The Writings of Václav Havel and Slavic 254: Introduction to Central Europe (The Culture of Dissent in Czechoslovakia, Poland, and Yugoslavia) – are also offered on a regular basis.

 It is not possible to major in Czech, but Czech can be taken to complete the language requirement.
-In addition, UW-Madison has an official study-abroad program in Prague.
+In addition, UW-Madison has several sponsored study-abroad programs in Prague.

 The teaching of Czech language, literature, and culture at UW-Madison is supported in part by donations to the Czech Fund.
 For more information about supporting Czech, please contact Professor Danaher.Czech language and literature courses are taught by Professor David Danaher.
 For more information on the Czech Language and Culture program, please contact the Slavic Department or Professor Danaher.